RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

     internal.<cluster_address>:8070
     ```

-1. Create an instance to run Prometheus and Grafana on the same provider as your Redis Cloud subscription (Amazon Web Services or Google Cloud Project).
+1. Create an instance to run Prometheus and Grafana on the same cloud provider as your Redis Cloud subscription (e.g., Amazon Web Services or Google Cloud Platform).
 This instance must:
     - Exist in the same region as your Redis Cloud subscription.
     - Connect to the VPC subnet that is peered with your Redis Cloud subscription.
     - Allow outbound connections to port 8070, so that Prometheus can scrape the Redis Cloud server for data.
-    - Allow inbound connections to port 9090 for Prometheus and 3000 for Grafana.
+    - Allow inbound connections to port 9090 for Prometheus and port 3000 for Grafana.

 ### Set up Prometheus